adeschamps/adeschamps.github.io/_drafts/observer.md

 It provides _interior mutability_ - while the compiler treats the `RefCell` itself as immutable, it can be used to obtain both immutable and mutable references using functions such as [`borrow`][RefCell::borrow] and [`borrow_mut`][RefCell::borrow_mut].
+In this way, it's similar to a read-write lock, but single threaded.

 __Be careful!__
 Rather than getting a compiler error when we make a mistake, those functions will panic instead.